laravel/nova-docs/src/5.0/installation.md

 }
 ```

-Alternatively, if for example you're using **Laravel Breeze** for frontend authentication and would like to skip the additional checks you can also set `fortify: false` insteads:
+Alternatively, if for example you're using **Laravel Breeze** for frontend authentication and would like to skip the additional checks you can also set `fortify: false` instead:

 ```php
 use Laravel\Nova\Nova;